chetx27/chetx27/README.md

 ## 💫 About Me

 🔭 i'm currently a **student** who loves coding, editing, writing, reading... basically everything creative!
-🌱 currently diving deep into **DSA and JavaScript** to build beautiful things
+🌱 currently diving deep into **comp sci** to build beautiful things
 💖 always excited to learn something new and turn ideas into reality
 💕 i love exploring new things ;)